 On the selling side of Hydrogen, Air Liquide will have strong European competitors such as NNNN which will not benefit from Air Liquide competition, indeed there is unlikely to be much effect on market power since Air Liquide envisages only XX% market share.
 Indeed, a stronger presence for Air Liquide is likely to reduce the market power of existing larger firms.

+Newcomers such as Oil & Gas Companies (SHELL) or large conglomerates (KHI, Kawasaki Heavy Industries) are also investigating the technology and investing into prototype supply chain at reduce scale with a clear vision of upscaling (see the LH2 to Japan import project from KHI)

 On the buyer’s side, Air Liquide will have the solutions to large energy industrial and commercial energy suppliers such as Engie, EDF and Vattenfall.
 This will mean that there will not be much scope for the supply side to increase its market power.

 Air Liquide actual and future market position, the presence of very strong established competitors, the anticipated growth of the market and the strong buying power of its future customers make it reasonable to assume that the State aid from France to the company will not create nor strengthen any market power.
 As a new entrant, Air Liquide will rather positively affect the competition at a European level by weakening the market concentration and providing an alternative to the currently Asian-dependant European Hydrogen manufacturers.